The Power of Combining Coaching with Human Design

 I am one of those people that does not have constant access to will power, and I am less likely than most to even get temporary access to will power energy.
 When I learned how to let go of the idea that will power was the only way to create success, my life transformed.
 The ease I experience now in achieving results is jaw dropping.

-This is one of the concepts I teach to coaches, therapists and other helping professionals in my Human Design Training for Therapists and Coaches 10-week training.
+This is one of the concepts I teach to coaches, therapists and other helping professionals in my Applied Human Design Training & Certification Program.

 Insight #3: Is Your Client Logical, Conceptual, or Individual?